aspekts/PoeAPI/README.md

 ngrok http 8000
 ```

-Access that URL in your browser to confirm it works.
+Access the url given, in your browser to confirm it works.
 This is your bot server URL.
 </details>

 ### Example